 Getting back on track in the fight against HIV/AIDS

 But many challenges remain.
 With the COVID-19 pandemic, HIV testing dropped by more than 22% in most countries, delaying HIV treatments that could save lives.
 Now more than ever, the world should scale up efforts to get us back on track in the fight against HIV/AIDS.
-Cordaid works with organisations like the Global Fund because they #FightForWhatCounts.
-And tackling the social barriers and injustices is vital to address the HIV/AIDS epidemic globally effectively.
+This is why Cordaid works with organisations like the Global Fund because they #FightForWhatCounts.

 This article was written by Madeleine Matayo Safi (Cordaid communication officer in Kinshasa) and Adriana Parejo Pagador (Cordaid communication officer in The Hague)